OliwierBed/ML/docs/overview.md

 The backend endpoints are documented at `http://localhost:8000/docs`.
 The application requires a running Postgres instance populated with market data.
+On startup the backend ensures the `candles` table exists, creating it if necessary.
 CSV files in the repository are provided only for downloading or pre-processing data prior to inserting it into the database.